harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 ### Using subcharts

-You can specify a path to Helm Charts within the Helm repository and Harness will fetch the Helm chart and its subordinate charts within that folder.
+You can specify a path to Helm charts within the Helm repository and Harness will fetch the Helm chart and its subordinate charts within that folder.

 <docimage path={require('./static/70e9b1aa646408c07a6fef1ca8b6e0dfa2eef53e5f7eea3e88ac28b5a4d3e1c4.png')} width="60%" height="60%" title="Click to view full size image" />